intimate stories of motherhood captured on film

 • After our session, I send your film to my partner lab in Berlin — a small team of true analog enthusiasts who develop and scan everything with great care (seriously, these guys are amazing).
 Once I receive the scans, I make small adjustments to your photos and curate your gallery.

 Around four weeks after your session, you’ll get access to a private online gallery where you can view and download your high-resolution images.
-A few weeks later, you’ll receive your Polaroids and printed keepsakes — because your memories deserve more than just a place on a hard drive.
+I also offer beautiful prints and albums — because your memories deserve more than just a place on a hard drive.

 FAQ